 “AutoML is enabling persons with a non-coding background to find their feet in the domain.
-It automates the so-called mundane aspects of the model building process and allows for us to realize no-code machine learning.
-Automation in machine learning has also ensured we depend less on the mean only-we-can-do-machine-learning engineers”, Sridhar remarked, with a pronounced scorn.
+It automates the so-called mundane aspects of the model-building process and allows for us to realize no-code machine learning.
+Automation in machine learning has also ensured we depend less on the mean only-we-can-do-machine-learning engineers”, Sridhar remarked, with pronounced scorn.

 The class knew of his peculiar sarcastic habit and so did the professor.
 However, the underlying meaning was lost upon Sushmita, who took the sentence on its face, without interpreting it.
 She got enraged.
 “Engineers won’t be replaced!
 Your advocacy is just an excuse to paper over your inherent laziness to make sense of the learning algorithms!”, she retorted vehemently.